vidyabhandary/vidyabhandary/README.md

 ### Learning is an exhilarating journey that never ends.

-The list of things I want to learn is only surpassed by the number of things to learn.

 About me -

 - I like to write in Python
-- I'm exploring Cloud Technology
+- I'm exploring Data Science, Machine Learning and Cloud Technology
 - I occasionally blog about things I learn

 ### Stay a little hungry !!!